 Hudson & Rex, Citytv (2019 – present)

-Since its premiere in March 2019, Citytv’s comedic police procedural series Hudson & Rex already has two seasons under its belt, with a third underway.
+Since its premiere in March 2019, Citytv’s comedic police procedural series Hudson & Rex already has three seasons under its belt, with a fourth season already in the works.

 Inspector Rex, ORF/RAI (1994 – 2004/2008 – 2015)